 Sidaway Bridge (Cleveland)

 Completed in 1930 as Cleveland’s only suspension bridge, the Sidaway Bridge was intended to connect the Jackowo Polish neighborhood on the south side with the Hungarian Kinsman Road community to the north.
-It replaced the original Kinsman Bridge, a footbridge built in 1909 as the longest wooden bridge in the city’s history, to provide additional clearance for the Nickel Plate Railroad to build facilities for its rapid transit line in Kingsbury Run below.
+It replaced the original Kinsman Bridge, a footbridge built in 1909 as the longest wooden bridge in the city’s history.
+It served to provide additional clearance for the Nickel Plate Railroad to build facilities for its rapid transit line in Kingsbury Run below.

 Just a few years after the new pedestrian bridge opened, it gained unwanted notoriety due to its proximity to a series of crime scenes.
-Between 1935 and 1938, 12 men and women were murdered in the area, and at least four of their mutilated bodies were discovered in various sites along Kingsbury Run.
+Between 1935 and 1938, 12 men and women were murdered in the area.
+Additionally, at least four of their mutilated bodies were discovered in various sites along Kingsbury Run.
 Several years after the last of the “Cleveland Torso Murders,” as they came to be known, another body was discovered on the slope under the Sidaway Bridge.

 The bridge’s dark history didn’t end there.
 As the Kinsman Road neighborhood became more racially diverse in the 1950s and 1960s, many African-American children used the bridge to walk from public housing units on the north side to Tod Elementary School in the Jackowo neighborhood, which remained mostly white and Polish.